 RQL will be accessed from an improved road, Ramsdell Road (Attachment C, Drawing C-6).
 The Subcontractor will maintain the access road to allow haul trucks to traverse safely and efficiently.
 If visible dust is being generated by equipment, then dust suppression measures (e.g., wetting) will be employed.
 Rock construction entrances and truck loading area will be completed at RQL in accordance with specifications on Attachment C, Drawings C-4 and C-8 and the SWP3 (Attachment B).
 A layer of geotextile fabric will be placed under the rock construction entrance and truck loading area.
 Number 2 (No. 2) crushed stone meeting the gradation specifications established in the American Association of State Highway and Transportation Officials (AASHTO) M 43 or American Society of Testing Materials (ASTM) D 448 will be placed to facilitate the ingress/loading/egress of on-road haul trucks onto roadways at RVAAP.
-The Subcontractor will maintain the rock construction entrances or truck loading area become muddy, additional stone will be placed at the ingress/egress.
+The Subcontractor will maintain the rock construction entrance and truck loading area throughout the project and ensure it is free of mud.
+If the rock construction entrances or truck loading area become muddy, additional stone will be placed at the ingress/egress.
 The Subcontractor will be responsible for repairing any damage to RVAAP access roads (e.g., pavement surfaces, shoulders) resulting from his or his subcontractor's actions during the remedial action.